US airlines cancel flights, hotels book up before hurricane

 Airlines started cancelling flights in the U.S. Northeast region Sunday evening as cities from Washington D.C. to Boston braced for floods and high winds from the hurricane, which was expected to make landfall in the next few days.

-In New York City, the timing of flight cancellations like US Airways LCC.N, was determined by the city’s decision to start shutting down its mass transit systems at 7 p.m. as passengers would have no way to get to and from the airport.
+In New York City, the timing of flight cancellations like US Airways, was determined by the city’s decision to start shutting down its mass transit systems at 7 p.m. as passengers would have no way to get to and from the airport.

 U.S. Airways said it would likely have to cancel close to 2,000 flights because of the storm, starting at 7 p.m.
 Sunday.
 The airline said it expects to resume flights on Tuesday, but noted that flooding and the storm’s duration could cause additional delays.